bigpandaio/ansible-workshop/workshop/5_Loops-Oh-My.md

 But that wouldn't be much DRY if we have tasks for each package we need.

-Ansible helps us here, by giving us the option of doing loops using the `with_item` directive:
+Ansible helps us here, by giving us the option of doing loops using the `with_items` directive:

 ```
 ...